Ebor Festival Finale Heritage Handicap Preview, Tips, Runners & Trends (Ebor Festival)

 Ebor Festival Finale Heritage Handicap Trainer Statistics

 The leading trainer in the Ebor Festival Finale Heritage Handicap over the last 20 renewals is Richard Fahey, who has won the race two times, with those two winners coming from Realism (2005) and Our Joe Mac (2011).
-Two trainers have not had the best of times over the last 20 renewals in the Ebor Festival Finale Heritage Handicap.
-Tim Easterby has sent a total of 12 runners to the race without recording any wins, whilst Michael Easterby has sent out 10 without a winner.
+There is one trainer who has not had the best of times in the Ebor Festival Finale Heritage Handicap; Tim Easterby has sent a total of 12 runners to the race without recording any wins.

 Here are some of the top Ebor Festival Finale Heritage Handicap trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):